elucian/bee/syntax/keywords.md

 |----------|--------------------------------------------------
 | if       | Conditional augment and pattern matching
 | when     | Decision block for conditional expression
+| else     | Alternative path executed in _when_ statement
 | cycle    | Start point for repetitive block

-## Semantic keywords
+## Interruption keywords

-These keywords are associated with other statements to customize the statement behavior.
+These keywords are jumps or termination statements.

 | Keyword  | Purpose
 |----------|--------------------------------------------------
-| else     | Alternative path executed in _when_ statement
 | loop     | Continue iteration _for_ from beginning
 | stop     | stop inner cycle and continue after end of cycle.
-| fail     | Create an exception, used in job to create errors
+| exit     | Silent interrupt a method or function with no error
+| fail     | Interrupt method, function or program with error
-| pass     | Clear exception and continue with next statement
+| pass     | Null statement.
+It does absolutely nothing.
+| over     | Program over (finalize program)

 **Read next:** [Syntax Overview](overview.md)